Sup2point0/Assort/Ultraman/Ultraman Infinity.md

 # Ultraman Infinity

-> *“I am Ultraman Infinity.
-Born from the infinite light of the Plasma Spark.”*
+> *I am Ultraman Infinity.
+Born from the infinite light of the Plasma Spark.*

 <br>